-You can move the active window between screens by pressing View then [Window Options] then [Move Screen], or hold Avo and the Size & Position button.
+You can move the active window between screens from the Window Appearance screen, or by pressing View then [Window Options] then [Move Screen], or hold Avo and the Size & Position button.

 You can close the active window using the Close button.
 You can close all windows by pressing Avo+Close, or use the [Close All] softkey.